-Kardashian Family Disappointed That Khloe Spent Thanksgiving With Tristan Instead Of Them Per ‘HL’
+Kardashian Family Disappointed That Khloe Spent Thanksgiving With Tristan Instead Of Them, Per ‘HL’

 This year marked Khloe Kardashian’s third Thanksgiving in a row with Tristan Thompson and her family isn’t too thrilled about it.

 As the Inquisitr shared yesterday, Khloe and her daughter, True Thompson, elected to spend Thanksgiving as a family in Cleveland with Tristan Thompson.
-On her Instagram account, Kardashian posted a few photos and videos from her visit including the beautiful table set up.
+On her Instagram account, Kardashian posted a few photos and videos from her visit including the beautiful table setup.
 Some photos of the desert spread included pies, cupcakes, donuts, and cookies.

 And while Khloe was all the way in Cleveland, her family was celebrating Turkey Day in California together.
 According to the Hollywood Life, it “wasn’t an option” for Khloe and True to spend Thanksgiving away from Tristan.
 A source close to the family says that Khloe’s new tradition is spending Turkey Day with Tristan but her family isn’t too thrilled about it.